nick-ng/dominion-js/README.md

    - +Card effects need to wait for the server
 - [ ] Animate buying cards
 - [ ] Animate clean-up phase
+- [ ] Skip directly to phases when there are no actions to perform
+   - Perform intermediate actions

 ### ToDo Comments